-Equities then enjoyed a further run into the year end as inflation data remained benign, allowing central banks to make more dovish comments.
+Equities and bonds then enjoyed a further run into the year end as inflation data remained benign, allowing central banks to make more dovish comments.
 Investors now see interest rate cuts in 2024 as being very likely.
 The oil price has remained subdued, but issues in the Middle East will need to be watched closely, as shipping is being diverted away from the Red Sea after attacks on vessels from militants in Yemen.
 These issues could undermine the improved inflation narrative if they lead to oil price spikes or supply chain disruptions and increased freight costs for companies.

 The quarter saw a large amount of corporate reporting which was, on balance, reassuring.
 However, in October a number of banks report results and the reaction to those announcements was generally negative, as the companies saw their interest margins squeezed.
-The guarter also saw notable profits warnings from the FTSE-100 companies Diageo, Rentokil and Anglo American.

-Mergers and acquisition activity has picked up sharply through the second half of 2023, most pertinently for this portfolio the acquisition of Restaurant Group by the private equity firm Apollo.
+The quarter also saw notable profits warnings from the FTSE-100 companies Diageo, Rentokil and Anglo American.
+Mergers and acquisition activity has picked up sharply through the second half of 2023.